 We love the big, warm community that has grown up around College Park parkrun since 2016.
-So it’s hard to believe that it’s nearly *two months* since we last came together on the Paint Branch Trail on a Saturday morning.
-The CP parkrun team is excited to invite you to join us for an experiment: College Park Virtual parkrun, on Saturday May 2nd.
+So it’s hard to believe that it’s months since we last came together on the Paint Branch Trail on a Saturday morning.
+The CP parkrun team is excited to invite you to join us for an experiment: College Park Virtual parkrun, starting on Saturday May 2nd.

 Our mission is simple: to create a healthy community, through social support for physical activity.
 We all need this as much as ever right now.